 If, upon viewing a work, you see words such as, “This work is dedicated to the public domain,” then it is free for you to use.
 Sometimes an author deliberately chooses not to protect a work and dedicates the work to the public.
 This type of dedication is rare, and unless there is express authorization placing the work in the public domain, do not assume that the work is free to use.
-For example, many people mistakenly assume that shareware and freeware are in the public domain (see “Shareware and Freeware,” below).

 An additional concern is whether the person making the dedication has the right to do so.
 Only the copyright owner can dedicate a work to the public domain.
 Sometimes, the creator of the work is not the copyright owner and does not have authority.
 If in doubt, contact the copyright owner to verify the dedication.
 Information about locating copyright owners is provided in Chapter 13.

 There are some things that copyright law does not protect.
 Copyright law does not protect the titles of books or movies, nor does it protect short phrases such as, “Make my day.”
 Copyright protection also doesn’t cover facts, ideas, or theories.
 These things are free for all to use without authorization.

 Phrases such as, “Show me the money” or, “Beam me up” are not protected under copyright law.
 Short phrases, names, titles, or small groups of words are considered common idioms of the English language and are free for anyone to use.
 However, a short phrase used as an advertising slogan is protectable under trademark law.
 In that case, you could not use a similar phrase for the purpose of selling products or services.
 Subsequent chapters explain how this rule applies to specific types of works.
 For more information on trademarks, see Chapter 10.

 Facts and Theories